Motives and Reasons

 S2: — You are fighting a war to get their oil.

-In the second dialog, S1 justifies the war, S2 does not oppose the war, he can simply introduce a realpolitik argument, that could be made openly in another situation.
+In the second dialogue, S1 justifies the war, S2 does not oppose the war, he simply presents a realpolitik argument presented as the true reason for war.

 2.2 A laudable motive substituted for a blameworthy one